How to Travel Safely in South Africa: Planes, Trains, and Buses

 The Gautrain – an 80 KM fast, a modern train that will whisk you to the airport in a flash – is an inexpensive, painless, and safe way to get to the airport.
 Once there, boarding a domestic flight is a matter of going to the right gate.
 And as English is the language of South Africa, it is stress-free to ask for directions if you are lost and confused.

 Taking the train

-Once in Cape Town, I stayed at a friend’s mansion overlooking the ocean at St. James.
+Once in Cape Town there a few must-dos.
+I stayed at a friend’s mansion overlooking the ocean at St. James.
 I had left my big bag stored in Jo’burg and was traveling with a carry-on and a huge purse so clamoring on and off the passenger cars was not a drama.

 The trains in South Africa are efficient, easy to navigate, and fun to take -The Gautrain in Joburg is a must try.
 It is a fast and efficient way to get around Gauteng.